Greater “control over emotions” key to Sabalenka’s tour-leading form

 Sabalenka already holds two of the year’s four majors and has been the WTA’s form player since late summer.
 But should she pip Swiatek to the year-end No 1 ranking, then Sabalenka would head into the 2025 season as the WTA’s best player – the first time time since 2022 that Swiatek has not been the pace-setter.

-If – and it remains a big ‘if’ – that happens, then Sabalenka’s career-best winning streak may be the catalyst for a fundamental change of dynamics in the rivalry between the WTA’s two finest players, one that ultimately sees the top of women’s tennis move into a new chapter.
+The broader significance of the Belarusian’s current winning streak has yet to be seen, but when looking back at this period in a couple of months’ time, it may well prove to have been the catalyst for a fundamental change of dynamics in the rivalry between the WTA’s two finest players – one that ultimately sees the top of women’s tennis move into a new chapter.